mabrobotics/MD80-x-CANdle-Documentation/software_package/MDTOOL.md

 (mdtool_reset)=
 ### `mdtool reset <ID>`
-This command is used to reset an MD80 controller.
+This command is used to reset an MDxx controller.